nocliffcapital/AlithosTerminal/README.md

 npx prisma generate
 npx prisma migrate dev --name init

-# Or use the setup script:
+# Or use the setup script (can be run from any directory):
-./prisma-setup.sh
+./scripts/prisma-setup.sh
+# or from project root:
+scripts/prisma-setup.sh
 ```

 ### 5. Start Development Server